 My personal pick was the Bed of Nails brown ale, but by all means, try them all.
-I think that’s what Polska did, since he seemed to pass out during our visit.
+I think that’s what my puppy did, since he seemed to pass out during our visit.

-…and if you want to try ALL of the Best Asheville restaurants…
+…and if you want to try ALL of the Best Restaurants in Asheville NC…

 Tips for Eating in Asheville

 Carry a water bottle

 Asheville is a drinking town, with microbrews and craft cocktails around every corner.
 Make sure you’re staying hydrated during your visit if you plan on partaking.
 (P.S.
 My secret weapon are these electrolyte packets.
 Drink one at night before you go to bed and another when you wake up to ward off hangovers.
 Yes, it’s an affiliate link, but you’ll thank me when you wake up feeling great).

 If you stay in downtown Asheville, you’ll be able to walk to many of these great restaurants, which is good for burning off some calories.
 Plus you can avoid the parking hassle, which is a real issue.
 We stayed at the Hilton Garden Inn and had a great time, but if I had money, next time I’d stay at The Windsor boutique hotel.
 On my last trip, I stayed in West Asheville — it’s a quirky area that’s fun to visit, but I definitely prefer downtown.

 Plan a little time for two places I missed